jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 Lifetimes are some implicit or explicit rules that directly concern the ownership of an object.
-If such lifetime rules are adjusted correctly, your code should be bulletproof when it comes to huge range of bugs related to memory: user after free, dandling pointers...
+If such lifetime rules are adjusted correctly, your code should be bulletproof when it comes to a huge range of bugs related to memory: user after free, dandling pointers...
 Some languages like **Rust** even make it a core concept of the language.
-Arguably, Herb's lifetimes will be slightly more relaxed (no annotations on everything) and natural to use, at the price of not covering some extreme cases.
+Arguably, Herb's lifetimes will be slightly more relaxed (no annotations on everything) and more natural to use, at the price of not covering some extreme cases.
 Let's have a look at what these so-called lifetimes may protect you from:

 ```c++